 Which is why it was a bit of a shock to realize that I had been replaced.

 It was a very cold day and I was in the workplace when it happened, which is to say in my red car, where I sat with my hair a tousled mess of heavy sleep and early Pilates class and without the benefit of makeup which might have resulted in some color in my otherwise jolly cheeks.
-I did not wear a belted and pelted red coat, but instead had stuffed my chubby body and totally unacceptable outfit into my black puffy one, its promise of Arctic warmth outweighing any suggestion of shape or style.
+I did not wear a belted and pelted red coat, but had stuffed my chubby body and totally unacceptable outfit into my black puffy one, its promise of Arctic warmth outweighing any suggestion of shape or style.
 The coat is really too long for my elfin stature and hides the above shortcomings less well than I like to believe; the overall look is more busted-open tube of crescent rolls than Christmas hero.
-But it doesn’t matter, I tell myself: only the work matters!
-I glanced down at the handwritten list in my hand—culled from links sent to me in emails by my adult clients (kids), clandestine research about my clients’ (kids’) interests, and my own brand of expert, compulsive brainstorming—and sagely reminded myself of the importance of reinforcing their Nice behaviors while overlooking the Naughty.
+ButI told myself, none of that mattered: only the work did.
+I glanced down at the handwritten list in my hand—culled from links sent to me in emails by my adult clients (my kids), clandestine research about my clients’ (my kids’) interests, and my own brand of expert, compulsive brainstorming—and sagely reminded myself of the importance of reinforcing their Nice behaviors while overlooking the Naughty.

 We have set up dollhouses with convertible cars to match, and play kitchens with food that velcro back together after being cut through with a plastic knife.
-(I can tell also you that – even in the middle of the night when you and your husband are exhausted and hollow-eyed and fighting because they took so much longer to put together than you expected – these play versions of houses and kitchens are much more fun than the grown up kind that I am left with today.)
+I can tell also you that even in the middle of the night when you and your husband are exhausted and hollow-eyed and fighting because they took so much longer to put together than you expected, these play versions of houses and kitchens are much more fun than the grown up kind that I am left with today.

-And then, it would happen: the year would come when one of them would come to me quietly, sometime after the tree had come down, with a sadness behind their eyes.
-I would know instantly that they knew the truth about Santa.
-And that there was nothing to do except wrap them in my arms and wish I could protect them from the painful truth, from the loss of a magical age.
-It would be the first time their hearts were broken; the knowledge that it would would not be the last always broke mine.
-And as we sat together, our hearts broken but still and again beating together, just as they had so many years before, I would tell them the whole grown up truth.
+And then, it would happen: the year would come when one of them would come to me quietly, sometime after the tree had come down, with a vague sadness behind their eyes, and I would know instantly that they knew the truth, about Santa.
+That there was nothing to do except wrap them in my arms and wish I could protect them from the painful truth, from the loss of a magical age.
+It would be the first time their hearts were broken; the knowledge that it would would not be the last would break mine.
+And as we sat together, our hearts broken but still and again beating together, as they had so many years before, I would tell them the whole grown up truth.

-Neither the skill set nor the resume, the vestiges of my years as Santa, are good for much now; I know.
-I think I just wanted to remember.
+Neither the skill set nor the resume, the vestiges of my years as Santa, are good for much now; I know that.
 I know that it is over, and that it is time to pass the torch.
-I know that the next generation of Santa is ready.
-That they, too, will do a great job.
+I know that the next generation of Santa is ready, and that they, too, will do a great job.